-- Depending on the weight of the chicken it might take a longer time to cook in the oven.
+- Depending on the weight of the chicken, it might take longer to cook in the oven.

-- It’s best to use Basmati rice in making mandi recipe, but you can get good results using parboiled rice or short grain rice.
+- It’s best to use Basmati rice in mandi recipes, but you can get good results using parboiled rice or short-grain rice.

-- You can use 2 cups of boiling water to cook the rice if you want it to have a bite to it.
+- You can use 2 cups of boiling water for cooking the rice if you want it to have a bite.